bluebanquise/bluebanquise/resources/documentation/monitoring/grafana.rst

 Transforms the values into text.

-Ex:
+Example:

 .. image:: monitoring/capture/grafana/ValueMappingEx.PNG
    :width: 80 %

-here, we know that if the metric's value is 1, it means that it is up, 2 down, and so on So we map those values accordingly.
+Here, we know that if the metric's value is 1, it means that it is up, 2 down, and so on.
+So we map those values accordingly.

 Data links
 **********

-See above
+See above.

 Override
 """"""""